The Aorta

 Ascending Aorta

-The ascending aorta arises from the aortic orifice from the left ventricle and ascends to become the aortic arch.
-It is 2 inches long in length and travels with the pulmonary trunk in the pericardial sheath.
+The ascending aorta arises from the aortic orifice of the left ventricle and ascends to become the aortic arch.

 Branches